Harsha642/Web-Development-Projects/10xiitian_Course_WebDesignPractice/Build your own Static Website/CSS Box Model_Coding Practice 1/Readme.md

 ---------------------------------------------------------------------------------------------------------

-CSS can be added to HTML documents in 3 ways:
+CSS can be added to HTML documents in 3 ways: <br />
 Inline - by using the style attribute inside HTML elements <br /> Internal - by using a <style> element in the <head> section  <br />
 External - by using a <link> element to link to an external CSS file <br />